marcelmalewski/focus-time-tracker-v2/README.md

 #### Running the Local Backend with IntelliJ
 To start the application, execute `application bootRun` from the Gradle panel, using the variables specified in the `.env` file.

-#### Running the Backend with images
-1. Build the project: `./gradlew build`
-2. Build the Docker image: `docker build -t play-together-api .`
-3. Tag the image: `docker tag play-together-api 6745345/play-together-api:1.0`
-4. Push the image to Docker Hub: `docker push 6745345/play-together-api:1.0`
-5. Use the provided docker-compose-dev.yml.
-   In case push doesn't reflect changes, remove the local image and rerun the Docker Compose.